likid0/odfloadgenerator/README.md

 vi ocs-ha-tests/helm/values.yaml
 ```

-Finally, deploy the ODF loadgenerator tool installing the chat with helm:
+Finally, deploy the ODF loadgenerator tool installing the chat with helm.

 ```
 cd ocs-ha-tests/
 helm install odf-loadgenerator helm
 ```

-or using the template|apply approach.
+Or we can use the helm template|oc create approach.
 ```
 cd ocs-ha-tests/
 helm template helm | oc create -f -
 ```
-### Deploy using an Argocd application.
+### Deploy on Openshift/k8's an Argocd application.
 If you have Argocd running on you OCP cluster, you can use the example argocd application available in the repo under the argocd/ dir.
-Modify the argocd/values.yaml file as needed and deploy the argocd application
+Modify the argocd/values.yaml file as needed and deploy the argocd application.
 ```
 vi argocd/values.yaml
 helm template argocd | oc create -f -
 ```

-### Deploy using a Deployment yaml file.
+### Deploy on Openshift/k8's using a Deployment yaml file.

 There is a Dockerfile included to create a new container image containing the Python script to run the different IO workloads.
 There are 3 types of tests available, We set the type of tests we want to run via environment files.